 The Local Government Act 2003 gave local authorities in England & Wales the power to approve the formation of a BID (if local businesses agree) and to collect the BID levy that will fund improvements.

-Under BID regulations, Sheffield City Council is the billing authority responsible for collection of the Sheffield BID levy.
-The levy income is collected each year in a single instalment, kept in a separate ring-fenced account and transferred to Sheffield BID on the basis outlined in an operating agreement.
 Sheffield City Council charges a collection fee for this service.
-Sheffield BID is also charged summons and liabilities costs that are incurred when chasing non-payers.
-Provision for these costs is made in the annual budget.
-Collection of the BID levy carries the same enforcement weight as the collection of business rates.
+Additionally, Sheffield BID incurs summons and liabilities costs when chasing non-payers, and provision for these costs is made in the annual budget.
+The collection of the BID levy carries the same enforcement weight as the collection of business rates.

 In accordance with the Business Improvement Districts (England) Regulations 2004, the Council is by law the billing authority for any BID in Sheffield, which means it is responsible for the collection of BID levies.
 It is not responsible for providing the BID services because there is an independent accountable delivery body - Sheffield City Centre BID Limited ("Sheffield BID").